gabrieli/swarm-coding/docs/instructions/DEVELOPMENT_WORKFLOW.md

 - Re-test thoroughly
 - **CRITICAL**: Always commit changes before requesting re-review
 - Move back to `In Review` for re-review
-- Lead Developer and Security Expert must re-review immediately
+- All relevant review roles must re-review based on the nature of changes

 ## Example: iOS Feature Parity Epic